 Description

-Giant House Spiders in your area
+Giant House Spiders in Spokane, WA and Coeur d'Alene, ID

 Though giant house spiders can be frightening because of their large size, they are actually not an aggressive species.
 And, while they were once thought to be venomous, they have actually been shown to have little or no venom toxicity.
 Giant house spiders are often found in dark spaces such as storage sheds, bridges, barns, and similar structures.
 These spiders often construct funnel-shaped webs in corners and window angles.
 Though giant house spiders prefer to live outdoors, they may accidentally be carried inside in firewood, boxes, or other belongings.
 Since giant house spiders are not great climbers, they are mainly found near the ground.